Late bloomer: Acting

-It was common for many actors to not get their big 'break' into the film industry until their late twenties or well into their thirties.
+It is common for many actors to not get their big 'break' into the film industry until their late twenties or well into their thirties.
 Meryl Streep did not graduate Yale School of Drama until the age of twenty-seven.
 The actor Alan Rickman did not begin his career until he was twenty-eight, having operated a graphic-design company before then.
 He did not get his first real break into theatre until he was in his forties.
 Danny Aiello did not start acting until he was forty.
 Peg Phillips might be one of the best examples as she first pursued acting as a professional after her retirement from accounting; she started acting professionally in her late sixties.
 Although not a noteworthy actress, Clara Peller might be noted for having an even later start in entertainment, in her eighties.
 Richard Farnsworth became an actor after forty years as a stunt man, although he had had a few small uncredited roles when younger.